Skinwalker (2021 film)

 Skinwalker is a 2021 American Western thriller film written and directed by Robert Conway.
 It stars Eva Hamilton, Cameron Kotecki and Amelia Haberman.
 The film was released on DVD and digital platforms on July 13, 2021.

 Plot

-When two Cowboys rob a Native American burial site, a hunter takes the famous Skinwalker, a monster that changes shape, into an unheard-of world.
+When two cowboys rob a Native American burial site, a hunter takes the famous Skinwalker, a shapeshifting monster, into an unheard-of world.